eprbell/rp2/doc/input_files.md

   * **notes** (optional): user-provided description of the transaction.

 ## The Config File
 The config file tells RP2 how to interpret the input spreadsheet (i.e. what values are contained in what column).
 The purpose of the config file is input flexibility: unfortunately exchanges don't provide user transaction data in a standardized way, so customizing column positions can be useful.
+See an [example of config file](../config/crypto_example.config) to learn more.

 The config file is in JSON format and is structured as described below.
 Note that:
 - header descriptions are given in the [input spreadsheet section](#the-input-spreadsheet);